Copperminer02/Cancer-Statistical-Study/Breast_Cancer.md

 # Conclusion:
  The best model to be used for diagnosing breast cancer as found in this analysis is Random Forest.

+ The features with the greatest impact included: concave points, perimeter, radius and area.

 # Tableau